magicmemories/puppet-auth0/README.md

 ## License and Authorship

-This module was authored by Adam Gardner, and is Copyright (c) 2019 Magic Memories.
+This module was authored by Adam Gardner, and is Copyright (c) 2019 Magic Memories (USA) LLC.

 It is distributed under the terms of the Apache-2.0 license; see the LICENSE file for details.